pytorch/ios-demo-app/SpeechRecognition/README.md

 ### 3. Build and run with Xcode

-After the app runs, tap the Start button and start saying something; after 12 seconds (you can change `private let AUDIO_LEN_IN_SECOND = 12` in `ViewController.swift` for the recording length), the model will infer to recognize your speech.
+After the app runs, tap the Start button and start saying something; after 12 seconds (you can change `private let AUDIO_LEN_IN_SECOND = 12` in `ViewController.swift` for a longer or shorter recording length), the model will infer to recognize your speech.
 Some example results are as follows:

 ![](screenshot1.png)
 ![](screenshot2.png)